Filter By Department

 Mr. Richard began his career as director of the national public affairs program service at the nonprofit Japan Society in New York City.

 Mr. Richard has served on the board of trustees of Spelman College and the board of advisers of the Landegger Program in International Business Diplomacy at the Georgetown University School of Foreign Service.
 He was a visiting professor for international business at Bennett College in North Carolina during the spring 2003 semester.
 For many years, he served as chairman and then as a member of the board of trustees of the International Biomedical Research Alliance (an academic joint venture between NIH-Oxford and Cambridge universities).
 In 2012, he was a scholar in residence at the University of Arkansas’ Clinton School of Public Service Center on Community Philanthropy.

-Currently, Mr. Richard serves on the board of directors of Global Cleveland, NewBridge Cleveland Center for Arts & Technology, and Hispanics in Philanthropy.
-He is board chair of the Cleveland School of Science and Medicine, Lake Erie Energy Development Corporation and Evergreen Cooperative Corporation, and lead director of the board of directors of Emergent Biosolutions, a public biopharmaceutical company.
+Currently, Mr. Richard serves on the board of directors of Global Cleveland, NewBridge Cleveland Center for Arts & Technology, Hispanics in Philanthropy and the Cleveland School of Science and Medicine.
+He is board chair of Lake Erie Energy Development Corporation and the Evergreen Cooperative Corporation.
+He is lead director of the board of directors of Emergent Biosolutions, a public biopharmaceutical company.

 Mr. Richard is a former member of the board of the Council on Foundations.
 From January 2009 to November 2010, he served then-Ohio Gov. Ted Strickland’s administration as the appointed, volunteer infrastructure czar, overseeing the expenditure of federal stimulus funds in the state.
 He currently serves on the Jobs Ohio oversight board.